-For MRI research, CENSL-NC utilizes the University of Chicago’s Brain Research Imaging Center (BRIC), which includes hardware for functional imaging that may include visual and auditory stimuli, button box responses, in-scanner eye tracking, and more.
-For EEG, CENSL utilizes a BioSemi Active Two EEG system with capacity for up to 128 channels.
+For MRI research, CENSL-NC utilizes the University of Chicago’s Magnetic Resonance Imaging Research Center (MRIRC), which features a Phillips’ Achieva 3.0T scanner with dStream technology and hardware supporting functional neuroimaging with visual and auditory stimuli, button box responses, in-scanner eye tracking, and more.
+Dr. Keedy sits on the internal advisory board of the MRIRC.
+For EEG, CENSL has two systems.
+One is a BioSemi Active Two EEG system with capacity for up to 128 channels.
+The other is a 64-channel Neuroscan system.
 For EEG analysis, the lab has licenses for BESA Research, Statistics, and MRI.
 All MRI or EEG UNIX-based analyses are conducted on the Research Computing Center’s Midway supercomputer, as well as via a locally-maintained UNIX system.
-Lab expertise includes use of SPM, AFNI, FSL, Matlab, Presentation, E-Prime, and other packages.
+CENSL maintains expertise in use of SPM, AFNI, FSL, Matlab, FreeSurfer, Presentation, E-Prime, and other packages..

 Ongoing training in fMRI and EEG task design or analysis occurs via weekly meetings of the Neuroimaging Core where project ideas are discussed, preliminary analyses are included, or formal seminars are conducted.